On Friday afternoon,Transportation Secretary Elaine Chao visited Jacksonville to highlight $25 million in federal grants.

 Roughly $25 million, total.

 “Our city scored two federal grants that will afford us the opportunity to enhance downtown access, improve traffic conditions and safety, and bolster innovation throughout our downtown footprint.
 We are incredibly grateful for our partnerships with Secretary Elaine Chao and the USDOT staff, Senator Marco Rubio, Representative John Rutherford, Representative Al Lawson and JTA CEO Nat Ford and his team.
-They are all true champions for our City of Jacksonville,” Curry added.
+They are all true champions for our City of Jacksonville,” Curry said in December, when the grants were announced.

 The Hart Bridge grant application notes the spend “will better utilize investments to leverage $2.5 billion of private development in and around the Jacksonville Sports and Entertainment complex and former Shipyards property,” including replacing the “outdated and obsolete elevated expressway that has served to block all prospects for redeveloping the old Shipyards and surrounding properties.”